 Lüthi comments: "This is the first time we've been able to identify so clearly the function of defined interneurons in a learning process, and to show how successive disinhibition can enable this process.
 We assume that interneurons disinhibit the principal neurons in a highly dynamic manner.
 They integrate, as it were, the state of numerous different neural networks, activated for example by sensory input, earlier experiences or emotional states, and thus permit or prevent learning.
 I think these findings are also of interest in the context of conditions where learning processes are impaired or dysfunctional, as in the case of anxiety disorders."

-Explore further: Mapping blank spots in the cheeseboard maze
+Explore further: Learning brakes in the brain

 Wolff SB, Gründemann J, Tovote P, Krabbe S, Jacobson GA, Müller C, Herry C, Ehrlich I, Friedrich RW, Letzkus JJ, Lüthi A (2014) "Amygdala interneuron subtypes control fear learning through disinhibition."
 Nature.
 2014 May 11.
 DOI: 10.1038/nature13258.
 [Epub ahead of print]